davemo/backbone-slideshow/README.md

 * Play/Pause toggle button
 * Collapsible (pauses when hidden, plays when shown)
 * Jump to any given slide by clicking on the corresponding control (triggers pause)
+* Slide background images and text can be aligned "left" or "right"

 ## Usage